 Fun Earth Day Activities To Try On Your Own

-We have a sampling of Earth Day family events here as well as some Arbor Day events to get you out with your kids and celebrating our environment this month.
+We have a sampling of Earth Day family events here to get you out with your kids and celebrating our environment this month.

 - If you prefer to celebrate Earth Day at Home, Gianna has gathered 22 Ways to Create a Meaningful and Easy Earth Day, including earth day crafts, artwork, books and songs.

 - Most of these 65+ Fun Nature Play Ideas for Kids can be done at home or on your own.

 - Use our Birding Checklist to learn what to pack for a birdwatching adventure and ideas for making your own bird feeder art projects from recycled materials.

 Science Museum of Minnesota, 120 W Kellogg Blvd, St Paul, MN 55102